 U.S. citizens can, under federal immigration law, petition for (sponsor) their foreign-born brothers and sisters to come to the United States.
 They fit into the fourth preference category of family immigration.
 But what about when a parent has had more than one marriage or relationship, and the citizen thus has half-sisters, half-brothers, stepsisters, or stepbrothers?
 The answer to whether they can apply for U.S. lawful permanent residence (a green card) depends on various factors to do with family relationships.

 A U.S. citizen who is age 21 or older may, by law, petition to have brothers and sisters (siblings) immigrate to the United States in certain circumstances.
-The definition of sibling in the U.S. immigration law includes people who were the children of at least one common parent; that is, it includes half-blood siblings.
-(See the definition of “child” in Section 101(b) of the Immigration and Nationality Act or I.N.A.).
+The definition of sibling in U.S. immigration law includes people who were the children of at least one common parent; that is, it includes half-blood siblings.
+(See the definition of "child" in Section 101(b) of the Immigration and Nationality Act or I.N.A.).

-If you are “paternal half-siblings” (the common parent being your father) you will need to provide documentation to U.S. Citizenship and Immigration Services (USCIS) showing that your father was once married to your mother, that their marriage has legally ended, and that he has married your half-siblings’ mother (and that if she was ever married, that marriage, too has legally ended).
+If you are "paternal half-siblings" (the common parent being your father) you will need to provide documentation to U.S. Citizenship and Immigration Services (USCIS) showing that your father was once married to your mother, that their marriage has legally ended, and that the father has married your half-siblings' mother (and that if she was ever married, that marriage, too has legally ended).

 Again, a U.S. citizen who is over the age of 21 can petition for siblings, and the definition includes not only biological brothers and sisters, but step-brothers and step-sisters under certain circumstances.

 The key is that both you and your stepsister or stepbrother, at one time, met the legal definition of a "child" of a common parent.
 It doesn't matter if you never lived in the same home.